 “Some blow-ups on roadways with asphalt overlay will start pushing the asphalt first and create a bump, which we will cut off or grind down.
 On concrete pavement, the blow-ups can range from a few inches to over a foot, depending on how old the concrete is.
 The older the concrete, the more blow-ups we can expect.
 Also, if we have a wet spring, followed by very hot temperatures, we will have more blow-ups,” Kalkwarf noted.

-While it is difficult to know where and when a pavement blow-up will happen, crews with the Nebraska Department of Roads are monitoring state routes for these blow-ups and will make repairs as soon as possible.
+While it is difficult to know where and when a pavement blow-up will happen, crews with the Nebraska Department of Transportation are monitoring state routes for these blow-ups and will make repairs as soon as possible.

 Motorists are urged to pay special attention to pavement surfaces when driving during afternoons with 90-degree heat or hotter temperatures.
 Use caution and reduced speeds when approaching broken pavement areas.
 Motorists who witness a pavement blow-up are asked to contact the nearest law enforcement agency to ensure traffic is routed around the blow-up until work zone signage and repair crews are on the scene.